eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 Global installation
 -------------------

-To install |efastdds| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, and :code:`DDS-Visualizer-Plugin`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the
+To install |eplotjuggler| system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR`, :code:`Fast-DDS`, and :code:`DDS-Visualizer-Plugin`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the
 following: